harena-lab/harena-docs/versum/syntax.md

    divert: <divert type "forward", "round", or "enclosed">
    target: <resolved target -- if there is not an explicit target, the label is the target>
    message: <message for the target knot>
+   state: new state or state tested
+   operation: ">" or "?"
 }
 ```
 `<resolved target>` - target after resolving relative links.